 Apart from her rookie WNBL season with the Australian Institute of Sport (AIS) in 2005/06 forward/centre Cayla George has averaged more than 8.0 rebounds per game in each season and ranks third on the All-time list for most career rebounds in the WNBL behind Rachel Sporn and Suzy Batkovic.

 George has played in four WNBL Championships comprised of three for Townsville Fire in 2014/15, 2015/16 and 2017/18 and one for the Deakin Melbourne Boomers in 2021/22 as club captain.
 New Boomers recruit Mia Murray was a teammate of George’s for all three Townsville Fire WNBL Championships with new Boomers Head Coach Chris Lucas the Head Coach of Townsville’s back-to-back WNBL Championships in 2014/15 and 2015/16.
-On 8 May 2015 Cayla married her partner, Kailou George who is a Torres Straight Islander.
+On 8 May 2015 Cayla married her partner, Kailou George who is from the Torres Straight Islands.

 George has had two top three finishes in the WNBL’s Most Valuable Player Award, being runner-up in 2014/15 and finished third in 2019/20.
 From 2019/20 to 2021/22 George is one of only two players along with Opals team-mate Steph Talbot to earn All-WNBL selection in all three seasons, being named in the All-WNBL first team in 2020 and the All-WNBL second team in 2019/20 and 2021/22.
 During her decorated career George has earnt selection in an All-WNBL team four times, having been selected in the First team in 2014/15.